-Mr B Korten and Mr J Borgt are employed by the Intertrust Group in Switzerland.
-They did not receive any emoluments for their activities as a director of the Company but the Intertrust Group was paid an annual fee of CHF 13,541 for their services.
+Mr J Borgt is employed by the Intertrust Group in Switzerland.
+He did not receive any emoluments for his activities as a director of the Company but the Intertrust Group was paid an annual fee of CHF 31,772 (previous period: CHF 32,006) for their services.